 Fun Debate: Throw vs Ladle

 I was originally taught to somewhat slowly ladle water on to the stones so as not to ‘kill the stones’.
 Then some other Finns told me to just throw it on.
 And recently Kimmo mentioned again ladling rather than throwing.
 So what’s a person to do?

 Throwing ladle fulls of water quickly on to the stones creates a faster burst of steam.

 Or, to quote Kimmo: “Water is often thrown but I prefer pouring to get longer, less aggressive löyly.
 And in case of massive stone capacity water can be poured to one spot to reach lower hotter rocks.
 When throwing on top rocks they might cool down and take some time until heat is transferred from lower rocks.”

 Flatulance is normal.

-Erections and reverse (including the full retreat) are normal, especially in response to heat/cold of sauna.
+Erections and reverse (including, to a few peoples horror, the full retreat) are normal, especially in response to heat/cold of sauna.

 Talking quietly is OK.

 Sitting with other people in total silence is OK.
 As is healthy debate and discussion.

 Yes, people come in all shapes and sizes with all kinds of attachments and decorations and that too is normal.